From diode

 PROMISE RING

-When the horror materialized I was noodling
+When the horror materialized, I was noodling

-with my boots on and waiving everyone’s
+with my boots on, waiving everyone’s

 signature.
-Since then I know I have arrived
+Since then, I know I have arrived

 with keys where the fingers ought